thefrontside/frontside.com/blog/2025-01-01-a-look-back-at-2024-&-a-bold-step-into-2025/index.md

 possible, and, along the way, built tools and methodologies that are now helping teams innovate fearlessly with fewer obstacles.

-But what excites me isn’t just what we built—it’s the **WHY** behind evertything.
+But what excites me isn’t just what we built—it’s the **WHY** behind everything.
 Every project we took on wasn’t just about shipping code; it was about **digging deep** to uncover and fix root causes and remove barriers—not just surface-level issues.
 We worked alongside our clients to tackle these challenges head-on, from technical and architectural roadblocks to developer, product, and user experience challenges.
 More importantly, we empowered our client champions to **own these solutions**, ensuring lasting impact across their entire organization.

 In 2025, we’re doubling down and continuing to be a **force multiplier** for engineering, executive, design system, testing, platform & infrastructure,